cfabiolongo/cfabiolongo/README.md

 - 👀 I’m interested in Artificial Intelligence, Natural Language Processing, Multi-Agent Systems (MAS) and Sematic Web.

-- 💞️ I’m up for collaboration on Large Language Models and MAS, to build hybrid symbolic/sub-symbolic solutions
+- 💞️ I’m up for collaboration on Large Language Models and MAS integration, to build hybrid symbolic/sub-symbolic solutions

 - 📫 How to reach me: fabio.longo@cnr.it